JersonGB22/JersonGB22/readme.md

 # **About Me**

 Peruvian Data Scientist, specialized in Machine Learning, Data Engineering, and Data Analytics, with a background in Environmental Engineering.
 Proficient in data structuring, data analysis, and the creation of Machine Learning models.
-I have expertise in Python, TensorFlow, MySQL, Power BI, Apache Spark, and statistics, with a strong understanding of AWS PyTorch and Tableau.
+I have expertise in Python, TensorFlow, MySQL, Power BI, Apache Spark, and statistics, with a strong understanding of AWS, PyTorch and Tableau.

 ### **Academic Background**
 - **Data Science Bootcamp at Henry:** Developed comprehensive projects with a focus on real-world applications, honing skills in statistical analysis, machine learning, data visualization, and data engineering practices.